-The authority may require schools to submit a financial forecast covering each year of a multi-year period.
+The authority may require schools to submit a financial forecast covering each year of a multiyear period.
+From the 2021 to 2022 funding year each school must submit at least a 3-year budget forecast each year.

 The LA may request such forecasts which may be used for more than just confirming schools are undertaking effective financial planning or not.
 For instance: they could be used as evidence to support the authority's assessment of Schools Financial Value Standards and/or used in support of the authority's balance control mechanism.
 However, the requirement to submit a financial forecast would not place undue burdens on schools and would be proportionate to need.
 In requesting such forecasts the LA would state the purposes for which they intend to use this forecast: such a forecast may be used in conjunction with an authority's balance control mechanism.